troido/bless-howto/README.md

 	requestBluetoothScanning.launch(BlessScanActivity.getIntent(this))
 }
 ```
 You see!
 That's it.
 Seven lines of code just saved you hours of research and implementation.
-Please find more examples like this in our library documentation.
+Please find more examples like this in our library documentation or in our sample project application.
 ## Documentation
 Find our full documentation with how-to guides for all of the components of BLEss [here](https://troido.github.io/bless-howto/).
 ## Reporting Issues